armijnhemel/binaryanalysis-ng/README.md

 104. iCalendar (RFC 5545) files (whole file only)
 105. Coreboot images
 106. Minix V1 file system (Linux variant)
+107. Unix compress (needs 'uncompress'), only if end of the file is compress'd data

 ## Invocation